-Welcome to attend the installation lectures held by the new professors at SLU.
-The lectures are public, no registration is required.
-You can also see them recorded.
+Read here about the new professors and see short films about them.
+The installation lectures are public, no registration is required.
+The lectures are webcast and you can also see them recorded.

 New professors 2017 in Uppsala